bognar-dev/bognar.dev/README.md

 ---
 ## Functionality Level
-Because the API is not consumable publicly the error handling is being handled internally and a user-friendly error handling is done on the frontend.
+Because the API is not consumable publicly the error handling is being handled internally and a user-friendly error handling is done on the frontend following [this](https://boldist.co/usability/user-friendly-error-messages/) guide

 In a real life scenario I would ditch splitting database, in favor of a full-stack solution that Next.js offers.

-The database uses sqlx for type-safe SQL query to the database.
+The database uses [sqlx](https://jmoiron.github.io/sqlx/) for type-safe SQL query to the database.

 ---